emanic/calico/master/usage/configuration/mtu.md

 }
 ```

-> **NOTE**
->
-> The MTU on existing workloads will not be updated with this
+<div class="alert alert-info" role="alert"><b>Note</b>: The MTU on existing
+workloads will not be updated with this change.
+To have all workloads use
-change.
-To have all workloads use the new MTU, they must be restarted.
+the new MTU, they must be restarted.</div>

 ### Setting MTU for tunnel network interfaces